ponylang/pony-tutorial/docs/types/structs.md

 # Structs

-A `struct` is similiar to a `class`.
+A `struct` is similar to a `class`.
 There's a couple very important differences.
 You'll use classes throughout your Pony code.
 You'll rarely use structs.
 We'll discuss structs in more depth in the [C-FFI chapter](/c-ffi/index.md) of the tutorial.
 In the meantime, here's a short introduction to the basics of structs.

 ## Structs are "classes for FFI"